ddxy/whispercat/README.md

 ## Future Ideas

 Here are some planned ideas and features for future releases:
+- **Faster Whisperer**: Add support for Faster Whisperer Server.
 - **macOS Support**: While full macOS support is planned, an **experimental version** is already available.
-Check it out here: [Experimental macOS Build](https://github.com/ddxy/whispercat/actions/etc).
+Check it out here: [Experimental macOS Build](https://github.com/ddxy/whispercat/releases/tag/v1.0.0).
 Feedback is welcome!
 - **Microphone Selection Improvements**: Revamp the microphone selection process to make it more user-friendly and intuitive.
 - **Icon Fixes**: Refine and improve icons and UI graphics for better display on all platforms.
 - **Audio Format Options**: Allow users to choose the output audio format (e.g., WAV, MP3).